invad0r/notable-notes/notes/go func.md

 tags: [go]
 title: go func
 created: '2019-07-30T06:19:49.067Z'
-modified: '2019-08-25T20:09:25.745Z'
+modified: '2020-09-01T13:04:13.554Z'
 ---

 # go func

-> Functions in Go are first class citizens.
-Function types and function values can be used and passed around just like other values.
+> functions in go are first-class-citizens - function types and function values can be used and passed around just like other values

 ### anonymous functions
 ```go